nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

   sudo sh -c 'echo 132 > /sys/class/gpio/export'
 ```

 View the mode of the pin.
-By default the pin modes are set to input so, this will return “in” unless the pin mode was changed to "out" previously:
+By default the pin modes are set to input.
+So, the following command will return “in” unless the pin mode was changed to "out" previously:

 ```shell
   cat /sys/class/gpio/gpio132/direction
 ```

-Connect a jumper wire or switch between Pin CSID0 and GND.
+Connect a jumper wire or switch between pin PE4 and GND.
 Now use this line of code to read the value:

 ```shell
   cat /sys/class/gpio/gpio132/value